Magneosolutions/vibeflow/memory-bank/progress.md

     *   **Backend Routes:** New `playgroundRoutes.ts` created and integrated, providing endpoints to generate sample queries and execute them.
     *   **Frontend Logic:** `MainAppPage.tsx` fully updated to manage the playground flow: fetching sample queries, displaying them, allowing user selection, sending the chosen query for execution, and displaying the results.
     *   This entire interactive loop is tested and working.
+*   **Refined AI Feedback (Vibe Check):**
+    *   `aiService.ts` updated with a more structured prompt for `getAIFeedback` to include "Refine Your Vision" and "Learn As You Go" sections, tailored to the user's vibe and the single matched dataset.
+    *   `vibeRoutes.ts` updated to limit search results to 1 and pass the matched dataset details to `getAIFeedback`.
+    *   Frontend now displays this more focused and structured AI feedback.
+    *   (Frontend markdown rendering for AI feedback was initiated, `@tailwindcss/typography` installation was interrupted).

 ### What's Left to Build (Phase 1 - MVP - Revised for Interactive Refinement & Learning)
 *   **Thoroughly Test Real Authentication:** (User confirmed auth works).
+*   **Complete Frontend Formatting for AI Feedback (Optional):**
+    *   Ensure `@tailwindcss/typography` is installed and configured in `tailwind.config.js`.
+    *   Verify AI feedback markdown (bolding, lists) renders correctly.
 *   **Continue Curating Other Resources (APIs, more Datasets):**
     *   Define schema for `apis` collection in MongoDB.
-    *   Manually curate 5-10 common APIs (metadata, sample data snippets, vector embeddings).
-    *   Generate embeddings and update/create search indexes for APIs.
-    *   Curate additional diverse public datasets if desired.
-*   **Core "Vibe" Interaction (Backend):**
-    *   **Frontend:** Connect "Try in Playground" button to fetch/display sample queries, and then execute a selected query and display its results.
-*   **Continue Curating Other Resources (APIs, more Datasets):**
-    *   Define schema for `apis` collection in MongoDB.
-    *   Manually curate 5-10 common APIs (metadata, sample data snippets, vector embeddings).
-    *   Generate embeddings and update/create search indexes for APIs.
-    *   Curate additional diverse public datasets if desired.
-*   **Core "Vibe" Interaction (Backend):**
-    *   Define schema for `apis` collection in MongoDB.
-    *   Manually curate 5-10 common APIs (metadata, sample data snippets, vector embeddings).
-    *   Generate embeddings and update/create search indexes for APIs.
-    *   Curate additional diverse public datasets if desired.
-*   **Core "Vibe" Interaction (Backend):**
-    *   **Frontend:** Display playground query results.
-*   **Continue Curating Other Resources (APIs, more Datasets):**
-    *   Define schema for `apis` collection in MongoDB.
-    *   Manually curate 5-10 common APIs (metadata, sample data snippets, vector embeddings).
+    *   Manually curate a small list (e.g., 5-10) of common APIs with metadata, sample data snippets, and vector embeddings.
-    *   Generate embeddings and update/create search indexes for APIs.
+    *   Generate embeddings for these APIs and update/create necessary Atlas Vector Search indexes.
-    *   Curate additional diverse public datasets if desired.
+    *   Consider adding 1-2 more diverse public datasets if beneficial for the POC.
-*   **Core "Vibe" Interaction (Backend):**
-    *   Integrate AI (e.g., Gemini) for text analysis (key concept extraction, vector embedding generation).
-*   **Resource Matching & Display (Backend & Frontend):**
-    *   Implement MongoDB Atlas Vector Search to match a vibe to datasets and APIs.
-    *   Develop backend endpoints to serve these suggestions.
-    *   Develop frontend components to display suggested datasets and APIs.
-*   **Basic AI "Vibe Check" (Backend & Frontend):**
-    *   Implement a simple AI-driven feedback mechanism (e.g., on scope, common considerations).
-    *   Display this feedback on the frontend.
-*   **Curated Learning Links (Static Initial Set - Frontend):**
+*   **Display Curated Learning Links (Static Initial Set - Frontend):**
-    *   Display a small, static set of general learning links relevant to app development.
+    *   Add a dedicated section to the frontend to display a small, static set of general learning resource links (e.g., to React docs, MongoDB docs, general app design principles).
+This is distinct from the AI's contextual learning topic suggestions.
-*   **Focus:** Make the "Vibe Input -> AI Analysis -> MongoDB Search -> Display Suggested Datasets/APIs + Basic AI Feedback" loop functional.
+*   **Review and Refine Overall UX/UI:**
+    *   Consider any minor UI tweaks for clarity or improved user flow based on current features.

 ### Known Issues & Blockers
-*   **Backend Tech Stack Decision:** Resolved (Node.js/Express with TypeScript).
-*   **AI Model Selection & Access:** Google Gemini selected.
-API key in `.env`. `aiService.ts` initializes client and `getTextEmbedding` is implemented. `getAIFeedback` is a placeholder.
-*   **`SystemDataFlowDiagram.md` Naming:** Resolved.
+*   **`@tailwindcss/typography` Installation:** Interrupted.
+Needs to be completed if rich markdown rendering for AI feedback is desired.

 ### Overall Project Health
-*   **Green:** Major milestone achieved!
-Real vector search for datasets is implemented and working end-to-end.
-The "Google Trends" dataset is embedded, indexed, and successfully retrieved via semantic search from the frontend.
-Authentication is working.
-Backend server is stable.
-Next steps involve expanding curated content and implementing AI feedback.
+*   **Green:** Core VibeFlow functionality (vibe input, vector search for datasets, AI-driven sample query playground, and focused AI feedback) is implemented and working.
+The application provides a solid end-to-end POC experience.
+Next steps are primarily around content expansion (more datasets/APIs), adding static learning links, and minor UI/UX refinements.